Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the reporting and disclosure requirements for the results of clinical trials?

-A clinical trial authorisation holder must register all CFDA-approved registration studies on a drug clinical study registration platform (www.chinadrugtrials.org.cn) for public disclosure.
+A clinical trial authorisation holder must register all CNDA-approved registration studies on a drug clinical study registration platform (www.chinadrugtrials.org.cn) for public disclosure.
 Information to be disclosed includes:

 - the drug name;